niclabs/docker/adkintunmobile/server/README.md

   ```shell
   $ ./run.sh build
   ```
-3. After, run the containers , giving as parameters the database name, the username and the password of the database (the same given in the step 1):
+3. After, run the containers, giving as parameters the database name, the username and the password of the database (the same given in the step 1):

   ```shell
   $ ./run.sh run [-u <string : user_name_database> ] [-p <string : password>] [-d <string : database_name>]